-Going Concern and impact of COVID-19 pandemic
+2. Going Concern and impact of COVID-19 pandemic

-The Group has incurred recurring operating losses since its inception, including net losses of RME251.3 million, RMB163.5 million and RMB 101.9 million for the years ended December 31, 2019, 2020 and 2021, respectively.
-Net cash used in operating activities were RMB161.8 million, RMB88.9 million and RMB 92.3 million for the years ended December 31, 2019, 2020 and 2021, respectively.
-Accumulated deficit was RMB 983.6 million as of December 31, 2021, respectively.
-As of December 31, 2011, 2021, the Company had cash and cash equivalents of RMB63.5 million (US\$10.0 million).
-The COVID-19 pandemic, especially the high cancelation rate of planned offline auto shows due to COVID-19 negatively impacted the Group's business operations for the years ended December 31, 2020 and 2021 and has continued to impact the Group's financial position, results of operations and cash flows.
+The Group has incurred recurring operating losses since its inception, including net losses of RMB163.5 million, RMB101.9 million and RMB166.5 million for the years ended December 31, 2020, 2021 and 2022, respectively.
+Net cash used in operating activities were RMB 88.9 million, RMB92.3 million and RMB109.7 million for the years ended December 31, 2020, 2021 and 2022, respectively.
+Accumulated deficit was RMB1,150.1 million as of December 31, 2022, respectively.
+As of December 31, 2022, the Company had cash and cash equivalents of RMB69.9 million (US\$10.1 million).

+The COVID-19 pandemic, especially the high cancelation rate of planned offline auto shows due to COVID-19 negatively impacted the Group's business operations for the years ended December 31, 2021 and 2022.
+Currently, although the restrict regulation on the COVID-19 has been removed in mainland China, the Company has already been significant adversely impacted by the COVID-19 in the past three years.
+The Company has to recovery its business gradually by implementing the management plans.
 These conditions raise substantial doubt about the Group's ability to continue as a going concern.